Automate your work using Macros

 If you want them listed by usage count, simply click next to the Usage Count column.
 The same goes for Last Updated.

 Still not fast enough?
-We have two additional macro features for you to help you maximize your efficiency!
+We have three additional macro features for you to help you maximize your efficiency!

-Navigate over to your profile settings as shown below and under Preferences you will find two options:
+Navigate over to your profile settings as shown below and under Account Preferences you will find the following options:

 - Display macros by default on emails